How to Crawl with Sitebulb on AWS

 The key will display in gobbledegook, so hit Decrypt Password to see something more legible.
 Copy your password to the clipboard.

-Step #14 Connect using the RDP Shortcut
+Step #14 Connect using the RDP Shortcut (Windows)

 Paste in the decrypted password from your clipboard.
 Again, tick 'Remember me' to save time.